 The COE embarked on an exhaustive evaluation of the root causes of this disparity among its students in an effort to design a program that effectively addresses them.
 “The challenge that we faced was to create a range of support services that is at once broad, integrated, and able to be tailored to meet the needs of each student,” said Dhushy Sathianathan, the COE’s associate dean for academic programs.

-The result of this intensive effort is the Engineering Student Success Center (ESSC), which provides a proactive range of support services to all undergraduate Engineering students.
+The Engineering Student Success Center (ESSC) provides a range of support services to all undergraduate engineering students.
 Among the integrated support programs that it provides is academic advising, tutoring, professional development, and career guidance.
-“A key element of the ESSC’s student success strategy is close tracking of each student’s progress, and early intervention measures when needed,” said Dr. Sathianathan.
+“A key element of the ESSC’s student success strategy is close tracking of each student’s progress, and early intervention measures when needed,” said Sathianathan.

 Since the ESSC’s launch, the graduation rate has risen from 585 to 671 per year, and the ESSC’s programs are believed to be a key contributing factor to this increased success.